getmavii/curation/docs/prompt.md

-I am creating a spreadsheet that ranks the quality and reliability of **Fitness** websites.
+I am creating a spreadsheet that ranks the quality and reliability of **Parenting** websites.
 They can be be upranked or downranked by changing the boost value.

 It should cover topics like:

-- Cardio
+- Newborns & Infants
-- Weight Training
+- Toddlers
-- Yoga & Pilates
+- School-Aged Kids
-- Nutrition
+- Teenagers
-- Supplements
+- Parenting Tips
-- Mental Wellbeing
+- Education

 The spreedsheet has the following columns: